Steve has been an online writer for over nine years. His articles often focus on the wildlife of Tenerife.

 The Ice Plant (Mesembryanthemum crystallinum) has been likened to the frozen form of water it is named after, and this is due to the tiny crystalline structures which cover its stems and leaves and glisten in the sunshine.
 The scientific name for this annual species from the Aizoaceae family also makes reference to this icy appearance when it calls it "crystallinum."

 Ice Plant is a fast-growing creeping and succulent plant that is commonly found on the dry ground along the beaches of much of Tenerife's coastline.
 It is also found in the other Canary Islands and parts of Africa.
+Read on to learn what you can do with this plant.

-It's flowers are very pretty too.
+Its flowers are very pretty too.
 They are a bit like large daisies and a creamy-white colour and close up in the afternoon.
 When a group of them is fully open they make a beautiful contrast against the reddish or green foliage around them that sparkles with the tiny crystals on it.

-After flowering the Ice Plant forms many-seeded fruits that are actually edible and have been used for this purpose in times of scarcity, as have the leaves of the plant.
+After flowering, the Ice Plant forms many-seeded fruits that are actually edible and have been used for this purpose in times of scarcity, as have the leaves of the plant.
 The Ice Plant tends to die back, turning brown after it has finished flowering and dries up but the thousands of seeds in its fruits soon start a new generation when the rains return to the land.

 Ice Plant is also found on waste ground and abandoned farmland but is mainly seen along the coasts and often right at the top of beaches.

-The closely related M. nodiflorum is known as "Cosco" in Spanish, and is like the Ice Plant in miniature.
+The closely related M. nodiflorum is known as "Cosco" in Spanish and is like the Ice Plant in miniature.
 It has the same tendency to go a rosy-red colour in hot and dry conditions and often grows in the same locations as its relative.

 When these plants start growing in the rainy season they start off with green leaves and stems but the hot sun soon starts them going red, just like human sunbathers!

 The Ice Plant, which is also known as the Common Ice Plant and the Crystalline Ice Plant, is not native to Tenerife and the Canary Islands but was originally brought there and cultivated in the early 19th century for soda and soap production.
-This came to an end in the late part of the same century with the beginnings of commercial soap manufacturing processes but before this the Ice Plant was an excellent source of soda as sodium carbonate.
+This came to an end in the late part of the same century with the beginnings of commercial soap manufacturing processes but before this, the Ice Plant was an excellent source of soda as sodium carbonate.

 The plants were dried out and burned and as much as 40% of sodium carbonate could be extracted from the ashes of the plant.
 This was a very high proportion in comparison with other plants that could be used for this that could only yield a maximum of 20% of soda.